rmlz/ordersAndProducts/README.md

 # ordersAndProducts
 Welcome to Orders & Products API by RmLZ

+You can find a [example app](https://ordersproducsapi.herokuapp.com/) in Heroku.
+Keep reading for further instructions.
 ## What is Orders and Products API?
 Hi, my name is Ramon and this is a simple API to simulate an app managing orders and products.